Sybil Trent: Radio

 Changing her professional name to Sybil Trent, she settled into a steady career on network radio, appearing on dramas, serials, and children's shows.
 She played Countess Marla Darnell in Stella Dallas, and she had roles in Under Arrest, David Harum, Front Page Farrell, Gang Busters and The Story of Phyllis Wheatley.

 Her chief contribution to radio was as a featured performer on Let's Pretend, which she joined in 1935, and she remained with the production until its final broadcast in 1954.

 Later life

 In 1964 Trent became a talent agent, working for nine years at the Fifi Oscard agency in New York City.
 In 1973 she joined a major advertising agency, Young & Rubicam, where she was a casting director for the agency's television commercials.
 She stayed with Young & Rubicam until she retired in 1994.

 Personal life and death

 Trent was married to multiple restaurateur Andrew Nieporent, and after she retired from business she sometimes took telephone reservations for her husband's restaurants.
 In 1994 columnist Ruth Reichl of the New York Times wrote, "The woman on the phone has the most delicious voice: low, slightly husky, completely inviting.
 Just calling for a reservation makes you eager to eat at the Montrachet."
-The Nieporents had two children.
+The Nieporents had two children, including restaurateur Drew Nieporent.

 Sybil Trent died of lymphoma at her home in Manhattan, New York, on June 5, 2000, at age 73.